 After bowing, Sensei will invite the class to stand up, starting with the Sempai and continuing with the rest of the students.

 The club participates in belt testing three times a year: once in the fall, and twice in the spring.
-Testing with Okazaki Sensei provides an excellent opportunity to grow and progress as a student of karate.
+Exams are conducted by Pohle Sensei, ISKF A Ranked Examiner, or occasionally by a visiting instructor.

 Several times a year, the club travels to other East-coast colleges for tournaments and training camps.
 The William & Mary club also hosts a Collegiate Camp on alternate years.
 We strongly encourage members to attend these events - they provide excellent training and a great opportunity to meet new friends in shotokan!